 At the end of the day your body is just like a car engine.
-It requires maintenance, preparation for driving, and you can’t let sit around all day everyday.
-Your nervous system has to be activated for the purpose of the movement at hand.
+It requires maintenance, preparation for driving, and you can’t let it sit around all day everyday.
+Therefore, your nervous system has to be activated for the purpose of the movement at hand.

 When implementing dynamic stretching (dynamic motion) for the task at hand you will want to be athletically specific in terms of what movements you are engaging in for the day’s work.
-Take the time to mobilize the related joints and to train your body for moving prior to moving!
+So take the time to mobilize the related joints and to train your body for moving prior to moving!